tychonievich/cs3330-s2022/markdown/vmem.md

     (see [Page Tables]).
     Conceptually this is what Java would call a `Map<VirtualPageNumber, PageTableEntry>`{.java}.
     It is stored in memory,
-    using physical not virtual addresses
+    using physical not virtual addresses.
-    and its location is stored in a register that is changed on each context switch so that the operating system maintain a different page table for each process.
+    Its location in memory is stored in a register that is changed on each context switch, allowing the operating system to maintain a different page table for each process.

 2. The **page table entry**
     contains a variety of protection or flag bits.